intellinavix/masterclass/README.md

-# masterclass
+# Masterclass
-This repo will contain the codes and dataset used for masterclass free sessions.
+This repository will contain the codes and dataset used for masterclass free sessions.
+Some files here would be:
+* SQL queries,
+* Python codes,
+* DAX formulas.